-The sub-alpine forests of the Great Basin support the Bristlecone Pine (shown to the right), and the permeable dolomite and certain granite substrates also support the Limber pine.
+The sub-alpine forests of the Great Basin support the Bristlecone Pine (shown in the photo to the right), (shown in the photo above), and the permeable dolomite and certain granite substrates also support the Limber pine.
 Further below, denser stands of Piñon pine and Utah juniper abound.
 These upper and lower conifer zones are often separated by a zone of mountain-mahogany brush.
 Various subspecies of sagebrush extend from the surrounding valleys to the lower alpine zone.

 Most hikers on White Mountain wanting to reach the summit spend most of their time above 11,500 feet.
 At this level, the main vegetation disappears and rocky barren soil replaces it.